 By 2025, nearly 90% of global digital display ad spending is expected to be programmatic, confirming that automation is shaping the future of digital advertising.

 That’s why understanding what a Supply-Side Platform (SSP) is and how it works has become essential for publishers who want to stay competitive and turn every impression into revenue.
+At its core, a Supply-Side Platform (SSP) sits at the center of programmatic advertising, enabling publishers to sell ad inventory automatically and at scale.

 Table of contents